 New Spend Balance - this relates to any new orders placed on your credit account after Paydown Plan starts.

 2. What impact will placing further orders have on my minimum payment?

 You'll still be able to use your credit account.
 It just means that on top of your Paydown Plan payments, you'll need to make payments towards your new spending too, which will require a payment of up to 8% to prevent Persistent Debt in the future.

 Here’s an example, based on your new spend repayment rate being 8%.

-Your individual rate will be confirmed on the communication we recently sent you.
+Your individual rate will be confirmed on the communication you receive when your Paydown Plan goes live.

 Your outstanding balance is £1,000 and you’ve been given a fixed Paydown Plan amount of £40.
 This will be your new minimum payment and will be shown clearly on your statement.

 If you then place an order for £100, the minimum payment for this new spend will be £8 (as your new spend repayment rate is 8% and 8% of £100 = £8).